phkaeser/libbase/BACKLOG.md

 ## bs_test

-* Expand test method to create a test directory from within test, including automatic rmdir when the test succeeds.
 * When skipping tests, don't clutter the output with the full skipped test.
 * Store the failure position for failed tests, include in test summary.
-* Look into providing temporary file (names), so that the PNG verification tests don't keep re-using the same file.